bombasticSlacks/Aspirant/Game/How-To-Play.md

 ### GM
 The GM, or, game master is the person who directs the flow of the game.
 They set up the initial state of the world, potentially with [help from the players](First-Session), then control every non-player character and entity in it.

-More guidlines for the GM are provided in [Running The Game](Running-The-Game).
+More guidelines for the GM are provided in [Running The Game](Running-The-Game).

 ### Dice
 ![dice-icons](Content/dice-icons.svg)